3 Steps to Take When You Suspect Fraud on Your Credit Card

 When fraud is suspected, your issuer typically will freeze your account immediately to prevent further unauthorized activity and the fraud team will open an investigation.

-Discover cardmembers have a $0 Fraud Liability Guarantee, which means that they are not responsible for unauthorized purchases on their Discover card account.
+Discover cardmembers have a $0 Fraud Liability Guarantee, you’re never responsible for unauthorized purchases on your Discover Card account.1

 Helping ensure you’re not a victim

 Because your digital DNA is everywhere, you should consider something to protect it.
-Discover offers you an option for protecting your identity and personally identifiable information: Discover’s Identity Theft Protection.
-For a small monthly charge, this comprehensive service offers credit bureau, bank account, and Social Security number and risky website alerts, as well as email and text alerts and digital dashboard access.
-You can access up to $1M of Identity Theft Insurance — for legal expenses, reimbursement of stolen funds, lost wages and more covered expenses — and count on expert service from 100 percent U.S.-based fraud resolution specialists.
+Discover offers you an option for protecting your identity and personally identifiable information: Discover Identity Theft Protection.
+For a small monthly charge, this comprehensive service offers: three bureau credit alerts – when key changes2 are reported to your credit file; bank account alerts – if a bank account in your name opens or updates at any one of thousands of financial institutions we monitor every day, and more.
+You can also access up to $1MM Identity Theft Insurance – for legal expenses, reimbursement of stolen funds, lost wages, and more covered expenses;3 and you get our 100% U.S. - based resolution support for any unrecognized alert activity.6

-Discover’s Identity Theft Protection goes above and beyond what other similar products offer to provide credit balance, limit and utilization alerts when significant changes are reported to Experian, and verification alerts, when someone answers Experian verification questions to access or create an account in your name.
+Discover’s Identity Theft Protection goes above and beyond what other similar products offer.
+You can get credit balance, limit, and utilization alerts – when significant changes4 are reported to Experian®, and identity verification alerts – when someone answers Experian® verification questions5 to access or create an account in your name.

 By taking advantage of the various protections that are available — and applying some common sense in how you handle your sensitive information — you can enjoy added peace of mind, while also being better protected from becoming a victim.